BillPetti/foursquare_covid_function/README.md

 You must have the following packages installed: `vroom`, `stringr`, `dplyr`

 This is a function for downloading foot traffic data made available by Foursquare at the state and county levels that powers the dashboard at [https://visitdata.org/index.html](https://visitdata.org/index.html).
 The data is indexed so that 100 = average traffic for that day of the week in February 2020.
 They provide data that is grouped or raw--grouped takes the more detailed location categories and groups them into roughly 25 aggregate categories.
+The data will also return three cuts of the data based on age: `all_ages`, `over_65`, `under_65`

 There are four arguments that function takes, with their defaults: